Phil Lesh and Friends

-Phil Lesh and Friends is an American rock band formed and led by Phil Lesh, former bassist of the Grateful Dead.
+Phil Lesh and Friends was an American rock band formed and led by Phil Lesh, former bassist of the Grateful Dead.

-Phil & Friends is not a traditional group in that several different lineups of musicians have played under the name, including groups featuring members of Phish, the Black Crowes, and the Allman Brothers Band.
+Phil Lesh and Friends was not a traditional group in that several different lineups of musicians have played under the name, including groups featuring members of Phish, the Black Crowes, and the Allman Brothers Band.

 Music

-The Phil & Friends concept takes the music of the Grateful Dead (and an ever-increasing number of other influences, including Bob Dylan, Traffic, The Beatles, Led Zeppelin, Warren Haynes' band Gov't Mule, the Allman Brothers Band, etc.) and explores and interprets it in new ways.
-Through the period known as the Quintet years (see below), a Phil & Friends show was often focused on harder, faster rock than that which the Grateful Dead played, thanks in large part to Haynes' and Jimmy Herring's talents at the Southern rock style.
+The Phil & Friends concept takes the music of the Grateful Dead (and a number of other influences, including Bob Dylan, Traffic, The Beatles, Led Zeppelin, Warren Haynes' band Gov't Mule, the Allman Brothers Band, etc.) and explores and interprets it in new ways.
+Through the period known as the Quintet years, a Phil & Friends show was often focused on harder, faster rock than that which the Grateful Dead played, thanks in large part to Haynes' and Jimmy Herring's talents at the Southern rock style.
 Lesh was fond of calling it "Dixieland-style rock".
-However, all of the incarnations of Phil & Friends have followed a trend of "updating" the Grateful Dead's massive body of work, and all have been extremely adept at the long, exploratory jams that were a trademark of the Dead.
-Phil & Friends has been acclaimed for giving new life to the Grateful Dead's material, bringing in new styles and innovations, while at the same time remaining loyal to the original music and the original fans.
-It is this melding of musical influences that has given them extremely wide appeal not only among old Deadheads, but the modern-day fans of other jam bands as well.
+However, all of the incarnations of Phil & Friends have followed a trend of updating the Grateful Dead's body of work, and all have been adept at the long, exploratory jams that were a trademark of the Grateful Dead.
+Phil & Friends has been acclaimed for giving new life to the Grateful Dead's material.

 Phil & Friends has continued the Grateful Dead's tradition of allowing fans to record concerts, and trade these recordings freely.
-The Internet has been an invaluable source for these tapers to disseminate this music through various sources, including Archive.org and the BitTorrent file-sharing network.
-Phil has also embraced the Internet by providing free soundboard recordings of many concerts through his website, even providing high-resolution CD covers for fans to print.
-For his Summer 2006 tour, Phil partnered with Instant Live, a company that was able to provide soundboard CDs of a concert immediately upon its finishing, as well as make these recordings available for fans to download online, though this service was not free.
+Phil has also used the internet by providing free soundboard recordings of many concerts through his website, and providing high-resolution CD covers for fans to print.
+For his Summer 2006 tour, Phil partnered with Instant Live, a company that provided soundboard CDs of a concert immediately upon its finishing.

 History

 Original Phil Lesh and Friends

-The first use of the Phil Lesh and Friends banner was on September 24, 1994 at the Berkeley Community Theatre.
+The first use of the Phil Lesh and Friends banner was on September 24, 1994, at the Berkeley Community Theatre.
 The band was an acoustic version of the Grateful Dead and featured members Phil Lesh, Jerry Garcia, Bob Weir and Vince Welnick.
 Grateful Dead drummers Bill Kreutzmann and Mickey Hart were not part of the band.
 After this gig the band name was put to rest until Phil formed a new band in 1998.